How To Travel Light in Europe: Packing Tips for Every Trip

 © Tierney / Adobe Stock

 Our number one tip for traveling light in Europe is to make a packing list.
 This is only a simple solution, but it helps prevent you from packing more things than you need.
-Creating a packing list before you pack your bags ensures you only pack the essentials.
+Creating a list before you pack your bags ensures you only bring the essentials.

-Let me tell you from experience: without a packing list, it’s super easy to pack too many things and items you don’t need.
-With a packing list, you can decide what you need and tick it off once you’ve packed it.
-That way, you won’t accidentally pack 14 pairs of underpants for a week-long vacation.
+Let me tell you from experience: without a list, it’s super easy to pack too many things and items you don’t need.
+With a list, you can decide what you need and tick it off once you’ve packed it.
+That way, you won’t accidentally bring 14 pairs of underpants for a week-long vacation.
 I’ve been there, done that.

 Read also: Things To Do in Europe Before You Die